prototypdigital/skeletor/README.md

 });
 ```

 `animateStagger` will animate all of the defined elements in the order they are defined at a staggered pace defined in the configuration object (meaning every property will start animating after an X amount of miliseconds between animation starts, in the order they are defined in).
 In the example below, that means that opacity, translateY and translateX will animate in sequence with a 400ms delay between them.
 Additional configuration is possible as a second parameter, where you can define the animation `duration`, `stagger`, `loop` and `easing`.
-The default configuration is `{ duration: 800, stagger: 400, easing: Easing.ease(Easing.quad) }`.
+The default configuration is `{ duration = 400, stagger = 200, easing = Easing.inOut(Easing.ease), loop = false, native = true, }`.

 Usage